Mohamad Oemar: Diplomatic career

 Oemar began his career in 1987 after completing the junior diplomatic school.
 From 1990 to 1994, he was posted at the embassy in Brussels as information, social, and cultural officer.
 Following this, he returned to Indonesia to serve as the head of section of environment within the directorate of multilateral economic cooperation from 1994 to 1995, and subsequently as the head of administration and finance section in the same directorate from 1995 to 1996.

 Upon completing the mid-level diplomatic course in 1996, Oemar was posted at the permanent mission to the United Nations in Geneva, serving as second coordinator of economic affairs until 2000.
 He later became deputy director (chief of subdirectorate) for the United Nations Economic and Social Council within the foreign ministry, from 2000 to 2002.
 After attending the senior diplomatic course, from 2004 to 2006 he was director of multilateral trade and industry within the foreign ministry.
 He was then appointed as deputy ambassador to China from 2006 to 2009.
 During his tenure, the embassy strictened control of visa issuance to prevent abuse, as many Chinese citizens were found misusing their visas by working in Indonesia without proper authorization.
 The 17th National Congress of the Chinese Communist Party was also held during his posting there, which he lauded for laying out clear policies in economics, politics, and socio-culture of China.

 After his assignment in China, on 30 January 2009 Oemar was posted to Rome as ambassador to Italy, with accreditations extending to the Malta, Cyprus, and international organizations including FAO, IFAD, UNCHS, and UNIDROIT.
-He presented his credentials to President Giorgio Napolitano of Italy on 10 March.
+He presented his credentials to President Giorgio Napolitano of Italy on 10 March, president of IFAD, Kanayo F. Nwanze on 28 April, and executive director of the WFP Josette Sheeran on 7 May.
 As Indonesia's representative to the FAO, he was elected as the chairman of FAO's 68th Session of the Committee on Commodity Problems.